How do texts turn ordinary local people into heroes, and how do you analyse the way a community celebrates and tells its own stories?

 What this dot point is asking

 A hero is not only the famous champion.
 Communities have their own heroes: the volunteer firefighter, the long-serving nurse, the coach who never misses a training night, the neighbour who checks on the elderly.
 This elective looks at texts that celebrate these everyday figures: local newspaper profiles, award speeches, community tributes, photo features.
-This dot point asks you to analyse how a text turns an ordinary person into a hero, and what values that telling reveals about the community doing the celebrating.
+This dot point asks you to analyse HOW a text turns an ordinary person into a hero, using named techniques and their effects, and WHAT values that telling reveals about the community doing the celebrating.
+It rewards analysis of construction, not agreement that the person is nice.

 The answer